mike14747/mike14747/README.md

 ### Greetings, I'm Mike

-I really enjoy working on all parts of web development, but especially Javascript, Node, React JS/Next JS, Jamstack, Express server, working with data (Sanity, MySQL, MongoDB, etc).
+I really enjoy working on all parts of web development, but especially Javascript, Node, React JS/Next JS, Jamstack, Express server and working with data (Sanity, MySQL, MongoDB, etc).

 Lately I've been working on developing my own component library and have been building nearly all my projects with Next.js.